Cumulocity-IoT/cumulocity-microservice-archetype/README.md

 ### Step 6: Initialize your microservice to your development tenant (create, subscribe and retrieve bootstrap credentials)

 Create the microservice on your tenant and retrieve the bootstrap credentials by running the initializr script.
 The script uses the go-c8y-cli, so make sure you have it installed and configured session to your development tenant.
+The script stores the environment variables in `.env/dev.env` for local development.

 If you use Windows run: